pzzd/statistics-probability/notes/binomial_random_variables.md

 # Binomial Random Variables

-A binomial random variable has these characteristics:
+A binomial random variable is the number of successes that occur in a set number of trials.
+A BRV has these characteristics:

 - calculated from **independent** trials
 - each trial can be classified as one of two values (success or failure)